WebOrigami/docs/src/content/builtins/scope.md

 ---
-title: "scope: namespace"
+title: "scope: protocol"
-subtitle: URL protocol to explicitly reference a key in scope
+subtitle: To explicitly reference a key in scope
 ---